JenniferShelton/JenniferShelton.github.io/_episodes/80-single-cell-rna.md

 >> {: .language-r}
 >>
 >> ![CD4_and_CD8A_violin]({{ page.root }}/fig/CD4_and_CD8A_violin.png)
+> {: .solution}
+{: .challenge}

+How do we interpret this plot?

+We find that cluster T_3 seems to have high expression of CD8A.

+Weirdly, none of the T cell clusters seem to have high expression of CD4.

+If anything, we see a bit of expression in the Mono/DC clusters, but almost none in any of the T cell clusters.

+What is going on with that?

+Well, CD4 *protein* is expected to be high in CD4+ T cells, but not necessarily the RNA.

+However, we can reasonably assume here that the T cell clusters without CD8A gene expression, are likely that way because they are CD4+ instead.

+Let's rename cluster 'T_3' to 'CD8T', and clusters 'T_1', 'T_2', and 'T_4' to 'CD4T_1', 'CD4T_2', and 'CD4T_3', the same way we renamed clusters previously.

 >
-> We find that cluster T_3 seems to have high expression of CD8A.
->
-> Weirdly, none of the T cell clusters seem to have high expression of CD4.
->
-> If anything, we see a bit of expression in the Mono/DC clusters, but almost none in any of the T cell clusters.
->
-> What is going on with that?
->
-> Well, CD4 *protein* is expected to be high in CD4+ T cells, but not necessarily the RNA.
->
-> However, we can reasonably assume here that the T cell clusters without CD8A gene expression, are likely that way because they are CD4+ instead.
->
-> Let's rename cluster 'T_3' to 'CD8T', and clusters 'T_1', 'T_2', and 'T_4' to 'CD4T_1', 'CD4T_2', and 'CD4T_3', the same way we renamed clusters previously.
->
 > > ## Solution
 > >
 > > ```
 > >
-> > clusters = Idents(seurat_object)
-> >
 > > old_cluster_ids = c('T_3','T_1','T_2','T_4')
-> >
 > > new_cluster_ids = c('CD8T','CD4T_1','CD4T_2','CD4T_3')
 > >
+> > clusters = Idents(seurat_object)
 > > clusters = mapvalues(clusters,from=old_cluster_ids,to=new_cluster_ids)
 > >
 > > Idents(seurat_object) = clusters